aiidateam/aiida-tutorials/docs/pages/2018_PRACE_MaX/sections/verdi_shell.md

 ### Parameters

 Nested dictionaries with individual parameters, as well as lists and arrays, are represented in AiiDA with `ParameterData` objects.
-Get the PK and load the input parameters of a calculation in the graph of Section [sec:aiida<sub>g</sub>raph].
+Get the PK and load the input parameters of a calculation in the graph of Section [sec:aiida_graph].
 Then display its content by typing

 ``` python
  params.get_dict()